 Michael R. Riemenschneider

-Top Rated Business Litigation Attorney in Melbourne, FL
+Top rated Business Litigation attorney in Melbourne, FloridaRiemenschneider, Wattwood & DeRosier, PA

 An attorney with Riemenschneider, Wattwood & DeRosier, P.A., with over three decades of experience, Michael R. Riemenschneider represents clients in Brevard County, Melbourne, Orlando and central Florida.
 His focus is in business litigation, construction law, employment law and commercial real estate.
 Certified by The Florida Bar in construction law, civil trial and business litigation law, his experience includes matters of foreclosures, breach of contract, collections, civil theft, fraud, administrative proceedings and bank litigation.

 In 1983, he graduated magna cum laude from the University of Central Florida with a Bachelor of Arts in Political Science.
 Mr. Riemenschneider then attended the Cumberland School of Law at Stanford University and graduated cum laude with a Juris Doctor in 1986.
 As an active member of the legal profession, he is a member of the Brevard County Bar Association, the Florida Bar Association and the Association of Trial Lawyers of America.